afarago/Pybricks-LEGO-Competition-Guide/tutorial/1_quickstart.md

 1. Navigate to the [code.pybricks.com](http://code.pybricks.com) site
 2. Create a new file using the plus sign
 3. Select "python" as program type
-4. Keep "use template" switch on
+4. Keep the "use template" switch on
 5. Select your hub - SPIKE and Mindstorms Robot Inventor hubs are practically the same

 ```python